run-as-root/rooter/README.md

 This command will also create a `.env` file in your project root or overwrite values for rooter.
 It will find available ports for the project and write them to the .env file.
-Ports will selected from a range defined for each service type.
+Ports will be selected from a range defined for each service type.

 ### Configure auto-initialisation